Blog

 If you have a gas water heater, a leak poses an even greater threat.
 Water dripping onto the gas control valve or burner assembly can cause corrosion and damage, potentially leading to a natural gas leak.
 Natural gas is highly flammable and can fill your home, creating a risk of fire or explosion from a single spark.
 If you notice a rotten egg smell near your water heater, that's a sign of a gas leak.
 You should immediately turn off the gas supply to the heater if you can do so safely, evacuate your home, and contact us for emergency service.

-How to Safely Assess the Leak
+How to Safely Inspect the Leak Yourself

 Okay, you've spotted water, but before you do anything else, let's figure out what you're dealing with.
 A quick and safe assessment can tell you if this is a minor drip or a major problem that needs immediate attention.
 Your safety is the top priority, so never touch the water heater or stand in water while doing this, especially if you have an electric model.
 The goal here is to gather information from a safe distance so you can make a smart decision about what to do next.
 Taking a few moments to investigate can prevent further water damage and keep you safe from potential hazards.

-Pinpoint the Leak's Source
+Try to Pinpoint the Leak's Source

 First, try to find exactly where the water is coming from.
 A leak isn't always a worst-case scenario.
 Check the connections at the top and bottom of the tank where the pipes enter and exit.
 Sometimes, a leak is just a loose valve or fitting that can be tightened.
 However, if you see water seeping directly from the tank itself, that's a different story.
 A leak in the tank usually means it has corroded from the inside out, and unfortunately, that’s not something you can patch up.
 This distinction is key: a leaky connection might be a simple fix, but a leaky tank means it's time for a replacement.